jacobdensford/jacobdensford.com/empire-flame/appendices.md

 Anfled was the prioress of the Temple of the Sisters in Mistcrown.

+### Arabelle

+A young Fallionese girl who had a broken doll.

 ### Ashanti

 Ashanti was a human woman and a Fighter.
 She was a captain in the Endoranian army.